philzook58/philzook58.github.io/_posts/2024-05-14-hashing-modulo.md

 A different approach is to try and invent some invariants that respect the undelrying symetries of your structure.
 These invariants do not have to completely describe the original structure ,but they may tend to resolve collisions well enough.
 There is a tradeoff of the cost of canonicalization/invariant calculation to the cost of a bad hash collision.

 Note that `hash(x) = 42` isn't "wrong" in the sense that collisions are allowed, but it is very wrong in intent.
-This will cause very bad collisions and ruin any sort of performance guarantees you hoped to ahiceve with hashing.
+This will cause very bad collisions and ruin any sort of performance guarantees you hoped to achieve with hashing.

 An invariant of a set or multiset would be it's size for example.